OpenRoberta/openroberta-lab/Docker/TestSystemSetupTemplate/operating.md

 Rarely used are commands:

 * `genDbC`: generate the database container `rbudde/openroberta_db:2.4.0`.
 Used once when the test server is setup.
-* `startDbC <name1> ... <nameN>`: (re-)start the database server servicing the databases given as parameters.
-The database names must match the server names.
+* `startDbC [<name1> ... <nameN>]`: (re-)start the database container servicing the databases given as parameters.
+The database names must match server names.
-  This commmand is needed if a new server is added to the test server and a new database has been added to `$BASE/db`
+  This commmand is needed if a new server is added to the test server and a new database has been added to `$BASE/db`.
+If no database names are given, _all_ databases found in file `BASE/db/databases.txt` are taken into account
+* `stopDbC`: stop the database container